alshedivat/al-folio/_pages/teaching.md

 pretty_table: true
 ---

-***This page is currently a WORK IN PROGRESS.
+***This page is currently a `WORK IN PROGRESS`.
 Here I will be uploading some materials that I have developed for the below mentioned courses as well as those developed for various other workshops etc..
 I also plan to host a landing page here for a tutorial series that I am putting together on the coordinated use of open-source software in commerical engineering enterprises (stay tuned!!).***

 ---